o0yr0o/Stock-analysis/README.md

 The yearly return of the entire stock market has declined in 2018, but only RUN and ENPH have increased.
 The annual return of RUN increased from 5.5% to 84%, and the daily trading volume in 2018 also increased, indicating that the stock has a continuing upward trend.
 ENPH, on the other hand, had a positive return in 2018, but its annual return fell from 129.5% in 2017 to 81.9% in 2018.
 And his daily transaction volume has grown rapidly from 2017 to 2018.
 This suggests that the stock also has a tendency to rise, but once future daily trading volume drops, its annual return is likely to fall even faster.
 Therefore, comparing the two stocks, I would recommend Steve's parents to invest in Run, but if his parents can tolerate higher risks, ENPH can also consider investing.

 ### Comparison of Original Code and Refactored Code
-The main purpose of code refactoring is to restructures the code into a more simplified or efficient form.
-Refactoring code improves its internal structure for more efficient execution while the external functionality remains unchanged.
+The main purpose of code refactoring is to refactor the code into a more simplified or more efficient form.
+Refactoring code improves its internal structure, thereby increasing execution efficiency, while leaving the external functionality unchanged(Watts & Kidd, 2018).

 #### Execution Times Comparison
 ![Excecution_Times_Comparison](https://user-images.githubusercontent.com/82549782/117507008-7f224c80-af54-11eb-98cc-e6818f3f78cb.png)